 Connect with leading companies and kickstart your career journey.

-The Director of Events at Sheraton Kota Kinabalu is responsible for overseeing the entire event management function, including planning, service, and technology aspects.
-This role ensures the successful execution of events while coordinating between sales and operations, focusing on customer satisfaction, employee engagement, and financial performance.
+The Director of Events is responsible for overseeing the entire Event Management function at Sheraton Kota Kinabalu.
+This role plays a crucial part in ensuring seamless execution of property events while focusing on customer satisfaction and financial performance.

 Sabah, located on the northern tip of Borneo, is Malaysia's second-largest state by land area and a growing economic region driven by tourism, agriculture, oil & gas, and palm oil production.
 Kota Kinabalu (KK) is the state capital and main employment hub.